zphtet/nextjs-dashboard/notes.md

 ## What is streaming?

 Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

+## Best practice: Debouncing

+Debouncing is a programming practice that limits the rate at which a function can fire.